 Certain people cannot be included in the assistance unit, even if they live in the same household.
-These people may or may not have their income and assets counted in determining the family’s eligibility.
+These people may or may not have their income counted in determining the family’s eligibility.

-People who are excluded and whose income and assets do not count are
+People who are excluded and whose income does not count are

-- foster children.
-106 C.M.R. § 204.305.
-The foster parent can get a TAFDC grant for herself if she qualifies as a relative.
-See Can you get TAFDC if neither parent is in the home?.
+- children getting foster payments or adoption assistance.
+106 C.M.R. §§ 704.305, 704.325.
+The adoptive parents can get TAFDC for themselves.
+Foster parents can get TAFDC for themselves if they qualify as a relative.
+See Can you get TAFDC if neither parent is in the home?

-People who are excluded and whose income and assets do count if they are otherwise mandatory members of the assistance unit (see Who has to be in the assistance unit?) are
+People who are excluded and whose income does count if they are otherwise mandatory members of the assistance unit (see Who has to be in the assistance unit?) are

 - people who are sanctioned (for not cooperating with child support, an Employment Development Plan, the Work Program, Learnfare, immunization, teen parent school attendance, third-party medical insurance, or direct deposit requirements, or for an intentional program violation),